barharding/stock-analysis/README.md

 ## Overview of the Project

 The code written in module two defines an array of 12 stock tickers and then loops through the data to sum the total volumes and calculate the return.
-This project focuses on improving the performance of the code written during module two so that it performs more efficiently and uses less resources.
-To acheive this outcome it was important to better understand the use of array's, to think creatively about options for changing the code, testing theories, and discarding things that don't work.
+This project focuses on improving the performance of the module code so that it performs more efficiently and uses less resources.
+To achieve this outcome it was important to better understand the use of array's, to think creatively about options for changing the code, testing theories, and discarding things that don't work.

 ### Purpose

-Refactoring code a reality in development for a number of reasons some good and others not so much.
+Refactoring code is a reality in development for several reasons some good and others not so much.
 Many times code is refactored because the requirements have changed and updates are required.
 Other times end users may be experiencing time out errors, capacity constraints, or lengthy processing times frustrating their efforts to complete a task.
 Whatever the reason, reviewing and modifying existing code either your own or others is common.
 This challenge takes the code written in module 2 and asks that the code be improved so that the average run time is decreased and the process loops through the data once.

 ## Analysis